 Students pursuing a B.A. in Psychology must complete an integrative experience to graduate.
 Psychology majors complete either research presented at a conference, an internship, or both.

-Seventy five percent of Catawba College Psychology majors graduating between 2017 and 2019 have had or will have internships or fieldwork off campus.
-Some of their experiences have entailed working with teen parents on parenting and life skills at Families First!
-Rowan; collecting data about dog interpersonal and cognitive behaviors at the Yale University’s Canine Cognition Lab; shadowing physicians and assisting with pharmacy stocking at the Community Care Clinic; service as a Court Advocate Intern with the Family Crisis Council; and working with autistic children and children with cerebral palsy to train and develop their gross and fine motor skills and behavior modification protocols at Partners in Learning.Read More
+Two-thirds of Catawba College Psychology majors graduating between 2017-2020 had internships or off-campus fieldwork.
+Some of their experiences included working with children as play therapist interns; working with teen parents on parenting and life skills at Families First!
+Rowan; collecting data about dog interpersonal and cognitive behaviors at the Yale University’s Canine Cognition Lab; learning applied behavior analysis with children with ODD and ADHD at a summer camp; shadowing physicians and assisting with pharmacy stocking at the Community Care Clinic; service as a Court Advocate Intern with the Family Crisis Council; shadowing guidance counselors at several local schools; and working with autistic children and children with cerebral palsy to train and develop their gross and fine motor skills and behavior modification protocols at Partners in Learning.Read More

 There is no college that provides research opportunities to its students as Catawba College does, especially in the Psychology Department.
 All Psychology degree seekers at Catawba have completed at least one research project and more than three-quarters of them have presented their research at a convention.